Hericksen/holbertonschool-printf/README.md

 ## Description

-This is a mimic version of the printf function, which have the most basic functionalities such as printing a string, a character and also printing an integer number.
+This is a mimic version of the printf function, which have basics functionalities like printing a string, a character or an integer number.

 ## Requirement

 - Ubuntu 20.04.06 LTS

-- include header file ```"main.h"```

 - compilation line : ```gcc -Wall -Werror -Wextra -pedantic *.c```

-- ```gcc version 9.4.0 (Ubuntu 9.4.0-1ubuntu1~20.04.1)```
+## Features

+- Supports a variety of format specifiers
+    - %c: Prints a single character.
+    - %s: Prints a string of characters.
+    - %d or %i: Prints an integer in base 10.
+    - %%: Prints a percent sign.
+    - Returns the number of characters printed, excluding the null terminator.

 ## Flowchart